 - 24/7/365 emergency technical support for our client testing administrators.

 We demonstrate how easy it is to administer assessments even to very young students using our intuitive, browser-based, multilingual online testing system on almost any device: computer, tablet, or smartphone.

 Preview Packs enable future clients to experience the intended assessment tool in exactly the same way it will be used in their planned project.
 The user manual and two logins are included.

 CCT-G835 score metrics: OVERALL Reasoning Skills (a holistic score for critical thinking skills), Analysis, Evaluation, Inference, Deduction, and Induction (five cognitive skill scores to focus future development and training).
 Items are drawn from a scientifically developed and tested item pool.

-OVERALL Reasoning Skills: The Reasoning Skills OVERALL score describes overall strength in using reasoning to form reflective judgments about what to believe or what to do.
-To score well overall, the test taker must excel in the sustained, focused, and integrated application of core thinking skills measured on this test, including analysis, interpretation, inference, evaluation, explanation, induction and deduction.
+OVERALL: The Reasoning Skills OVERALL score describes overall strength in using reasoning to form reflective judgments about what to believe or what to do.
+To score well overall, the test taker must excel in the sustained, focused, and integrated application of core thinking skills measured on this test, including analysis, inference, evaluation, induction, and deduction.
 The Overall score predicts the capacity for success in educational or workplace settings which demand reasoned decision making and thoughtful problem solving.

 Analysis: Analytical skills are used to identify assumptions, reasons, themes, and the evidence used in making arguments or offering explanations.
 Analytical skills enable us to consider all the key elements in any given situation, and to determine how those elements relate to one another.
 People with strong analytical skills notice important patterns and details.
 People use analysis to gather the most relevant information from spoken language, documents, signs, charts, graphs, and diagrams.